Match tier Likely match

 OverviewAI-generated summary

-His work has explored topics such as the optomechanics of molybdenum disulfide (MoS2) bilayers under strain, the second-order optical susceptibility of bulk materials using symmetry-enforced methods, and the Berry dipole on strained graphene/hBN moiré trilayers.
-Barraza-Lopez has also studied thermally-driven phase transitions in low-buckled silicene, germanene, and stanene, as well as the elasticity and paraelectric phase transformations in 2D ferroelectrics.
+Recent publications from Barraza-Lopez and his collaborators examine the optomechanics of molybdenum disulfide (MoS2) bilayers under strain, the second-order optical susceptibility of bulk materials using symmetry-enforced methods, and the electronic properties of strained graphene/hexagonal boron nitride (hBN) moiré trilayers.
+His research also delves into thermally-driven phase transitions in 2D materials like silicene, germanene, and stanene, as well as the elasticity and paraelectric phase transformations of 2D ferroelectrics.

-Barraza-Lopez is a Principal Investigator on a $499,113 NSF grant for the development of a high-performance computing system for research and education at the University of Arkansas at Fayetteville.
-He has collaborated with researchers including Joseph E. Roll, Angiolo Huamán, Gustavo S. Orozco-Galvan, and Shiva Prasad Poudel, all from the University of Arkansas at Fayetteville.
+Barraza-Lopez is a principal investigator on a National Science Foundation (NSF) grant totaling $499,113, aimed at establishing a high-performance computing system for research and education at the University of Arkansas.
+His collaborations include work with Joseph E. Roll, Angiolo Huamán, Luis Enrique Rosas-Hernandez, and Gustavo S. Orozco-Galvan, all based at the University of Arkansas.

 Metrics